hindrikson/master-thesis-dissaggregator/data/README.md

 ### data/raw/heat
-- COP parameters for Heat Pump
+- COP (Coefficient of Performance) parameters for Heat Pump
 - Fuel switch keys of how the gas and petrol consumption is switched to electricity and hydrogen

 ### data/raw/regional
-- changes in the AGS definition over the time
+- changes in the AGS (Amtlicher Gemeindeschlüssel) definition over the time
 - shapefile of the NUTS-3 regions

 ### data/raw/temporal
-- Tempoerature data
+- Temperature data
 - Gas load profiles
 - Electricity load profiles
 - Activity drivers (Mengeneffekt) for economic sectors